janet-lang/janet-lang.org/md/syntax.md

 These shorthand notations can be combined in any order, allowing forms like `''x` (`(quote (quote x))`), or `,;x` (`(unquote (splice x))`).

+## Syntax Highlighting

+For syntax highlighting, there is some preliminary vim syntax highlighting in [janet.vim](https://github.com/janet-lang/janet.vim).
+Generic lisp syntax highlighting should, however, provide good results.
+One can also generate a janet.tmLanguage file for other programs with `make grammar` from the Janet sourc code.